 Prospective applicants for the GBGF grants programme will be able to make their submissions during two application rounds over the duration of the programme, as outlined below.
 Applicants may express their interest in applying and begin preparing application documents at any time.
 The first round for applications ran from January to February 2023.
-The second round will run from August 2023 until January 2024 and will include specific cut-off dates for assessments.
-The round will remain open until January 2024 or until all the funding has been allocated, whichever is earlier.
-Applications can be submitted at any time during the round and all applications received by the specific cut-off dates will be assessed together.
+The second round will run from August 2023 until all the funding has been allocated.
+Applications can be submitted at any time during the round and, where specific cut off dates are provided to applications who have submitted an Expression of Interest, all applications received by the those cut-off dates will be assessed together.